bizz84/flutter-tips-and-tricks/tips/0104-firebase-duplicate-app/index.md

 ---

-If you wanna dive deeper with Firebase, check out my new course, where you'll build a full-stack eCommerce app and learn about all the most important Firebase features. 👇
+If you wanna dive deeper into Firebase, check out my new course, where you'll build a full-stack eCommerce app and learn about all the most important Firebase features. 👇

 https://codewithandrea.com/courses/flutter-firebase-masterclass/